 There are several natural therapeutic options.
 However research is very early and we still don't know for sure which supplements will help, in what dosages, and in what combinations.
 Ask you doctor to review this article every few months for additional information.
 Please use only one supplement at a time until you learn how it works for you by itself before combining them.
 The supplements that have been studied include:

-Alpha Lipoic acid is a potent antioxidant but I do not see the need to take more than 50 mg every other day.
+Alpha lipoic acid is a potent antioxidant but I do not see the need to take more than 20 to 50 mg every other day.

 Benfotiamine has been evaluated in diabetic retinopathy with positive results.

 Int J Ophthalmol.
 October 2013.
 Plasma coenzyme Q10 levels in type 2 diabetic patients with retinopathy.
 The ratio of ubiquinol-10/ubiquinone-10 is found lower in patients with PDRP.
 High levels of plasma ubiquinol-10/ubiquinone-10 ratio indicate the protective effect on diabetic retinopathy.